GenomiqueENS/easy-contrasts-DESeq2/README.md

 Expression files should include a first column with names of the features (For example genes names, transcript ensembl id …) and a second column with counts.
 These expression files can include a header or not.
 This information should be specified into the options of the Easy-contrast-DEseq2.

 ###Design file:
-The design file should include at least the following column: Name, Condition, RepTechGroup, Reference and expressionFiles.
+The design file should include at least the following columns: Name, Condition, RepTechGroup, Reference and expressionFiles.
   * *Name:* the names of your samples
   * *Condition:* the biological replicates.
 All biological replicates should have the same condition name
   * *RepTechGroup:* the technical replicates.
-All technical replicates should have the same RepTechGroup name to be pooled during the normalization step
+All technical replicates should have the same RepTechGroup name to be pooled during the normalisation step
-  * *Reference:* the reference condition use for the differential analysis.
-All sample should have the “false” value in the Reference column except the reference that should have the “true” value.
+  * *Reference:* the reference condition used for the differential analysis.
+All samples should have the “false” value in the Reference column except the reference that should have the “true” value.
 You can use the “true” value on all sample of the same biological replicates group (Condition column) or only on one.
 The result will be the same.

-More column can be used for the contrast mode (see the model design with column type and day)
+More columns can be used for the contrast mode (see the model design with column type and day)

 ###Comparison file:
 The comparison file is used to generate the contrast vectors.
 It should include 2 columns:
   * the name of the comparison
   * the formula of the comparison

 The comparison file must have **no header**.
-The formula of the comparison is construct with the name of the column on the design file paste to the name of the condition.
-Each “columncondition” should be separated by the “%” symbol to notify an association between  “columnconditions” and separated by the “_vs_” symbol to notify a comparison.
+The formula of the comparison is constructed with the name of the column on the design file pasted to the name of the condition.
+Each “columncondition” should be separated by the “%” symbol to notify an association between  “columnconditions” and separated by the “\_vs\_” symbol to notify a comparison.

 ####Model Design example: